5 Tactics flight attendants use to remain calm when a passenger wants to fight.

 “Help me help you, help me to help you…”

-Read: Two heads even three are better than one in this case and what we call Crew Resource Management is invaluable.
+Read: Two heads, even three, are better than one in this case, and what we call Crew Resource Management is invaluable.

-If you are in a business that deals directly with the public – you already know your business is built on maintaining successful relationships.
-While flight attendants are not responsible for winning contracts for the airline – they can easily undo the sales department’s hard work by not nurturing the relationships already developed.
+Although flight attendants are not responsible for winning contracts for the airline, they can easily undo the sales department’s hard work by not nurturing the relationships already developed.